jesusmb1995/stg-nvim/README.md

 # stg-nvim

-Some stacked git commands for neovim.
+Some stacked git (stg) commands for neovim.
+See https://stacked-git.github.io/

 ## Installation